persuaded9041/poke-solus-rgb/docs/FEATURES.md

 This romhack is very much a "my version" of Gen 1.
 You could also consider it a "purist's version".
 The decisions made were inspired by _my idea_ of what an "enhanced" version of Gen 1 would look like.
 I wanted to make this romhack so that I could actually use it for my own personal routine playthroughs of Gen 1 every few months.

 The modifications mostly consist of logical changes to address some problems which most people would agree _are_ problems, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
 I also didn't want to go overboard fixing bugs.
 A lot of the vanilla bugs can be seen as contributing to what makes Gen 1 special.
-All of this to say: you might not agree with some of my decisions!
+All of this is to say: you might not agree with some of my decisions!

 Q: What is this romhack trying to solve?